nsang0u/amarteurs/_posts/2018-10-19-ProjectDesignCheckIn.md

 # Design 2: Interactive projections + kiosk/ipad

 ## Main Idea
+This design is a projection of broad ideas, words, and themes from user comments, in the form of a word cloud.
+Each exhibition room has a kiosk in the center that has an ipad on it.
+The ipad allows you to leave comments about art that are then incorporated into the word cloud.

 ## Tasks
+The user sees an art piece and wants to share a comment about it, but they are alone.
+Each room of art has a kiosk at the center with an ipad.
+The ipad has a menu of options of paintings in that room.
+The user can select a painting, after which a comments box will appear.
+The user can type in the comment and press save.
+It then gets added to the projection.

+Each room has a button on the wall near the artwork.
+If you press the button, it starts a projection of words, themes and general snippets from anonymous comments left by other museum-goers.
+Curious users can press that button to learn what other people thought of the artwork.

+The projection and ipad combination also supports the sharing of stories.
+There is an option to either leave a story in the comments box and mark it as “story” or “memory” or to leave an audio recording.
+The recordings play intermittently when the projection is on.
+The written stories show up on the wall in random bursts, in between displays of the word cloud.

+The projection allows users to see a variety of opinions from other museum-goers.
+This hopefully allows them to find opinions or ideas similar to theirs and feel a sense of community with other museum-goers.

 # Design 3: Interactive Smartboard Installations with kiosk/ipad